 Winter is coming.
 (Signal Game of Thrones theme.)
 While you may not have to prepare quite the same way the Starks and Lannisters will, it’s still essential to make sure your home is good to go for the cold.
-Here are a couple suggestions from Service Experts Heating & Air Conditioning to get you started.
+Here are a couple suggestions from Stevenson Service Experts to get you started.

 Clear Space Surrounding Air Returns

 You won’t need cold air returns in the winter right?
 Wrong.
 Verify your air returns (the larger vents) are not obstructed and that air can flow smoothly through them.
 Your cold air returns are required to help your furnace run efficiently.